Idleness76/Weavegraph/wg-ragsmith/README.md

 `wg-ragsmith` provides high-performance semantic chunking algorithms and vector storage utilities designed for building RAG (Retrieval-Augmented Generation) applications.
 It supports multiple document formats (HTML, JSON, plain text) and integrates with popular embedding providers.

+---

+> **⚠️ EARLY BETA WARNING**
+> This crate is in early development (v0.1.x).
+APIs are unstable and **will** change between minor versions.
+> Breaking changes may arrive without fanfare.
+Pin exact versions in production, and check release notes carefully before upgrading.
+> That said, the core algorithms work—just expect some assembly required.

+---

 ## ✨ Key Features

 - **🔍 Semantic Chunking**: Intelligent document segmentation using embeddings and structural analysis